 ACORE Internship Program

 The principal activity during the internship is an individual research project meant to focus the intern's attention and knowledge of a niche or aspect of renewable energy, preparing them to seek a job in that area.
-Interns build on their knowledge of the renewable energy industry prior experiences, delve into publications and reading lists provided to them by ACORE staff, and gain introductions to the renewable energy community, as well as potential employers though personal introductions by ACORE staff and ACORE networking opportunities.
+Interns work on their papers by researching the renewable energy industry, delving into publications and reading lists provided to them by ACORE staff, and interviewing members of the renewable energy community, as well as potential employers though personal introductions by ACORE staff and ACORE networking opportunities.
 Once reviewed and accepted by the intern's respective academic organization, intern papers are posted on the ACORE website.

-Students who speak fluent Mandarin are welcome to apply specifically for a US-China Program internship at ACORE by noting that in their cover letter.
+Students who speak fluent Mandarin are welcome to apply specifically for an International Programs/ US-China Program internship at ACORE by noting that in their cover letter.

 Where will you intern?
 Internships are based in our Washington, DC office.
 Remote or web-based internships are not currently available.

 When do internships take place?
 New applications are reviewed three times a year, roughly in line with the academic calendar.
 Interviews are conducted in the one to two months before each internship term begins.
 These terms are generally from September to December, January to April and May to August.